Bradley L. Jolliff

 Dr. Jolliff is a professor in Earth and Planetary Sciences.
 His teaching and research focus is on the Moon and Mars, the materials that make up their surfaces and interiors, and what they tell about the planet's history.
 Jolliff is a member of the Mars Exploration Rovers operations team and the Lunar Reconnaissance Orbiter Camera science team.
 He was the principal investigator of the "MoonRise" New Frontiers mission proposal, which competed though a Phase A concept study as one of three finalists for NASA's medium-class planetary exploration mission program.

-Jolliff served as a member of the Inner Planets Panel, National Academy of Sciences Decadal Survey for Solar System Exploration, 2001-2002, on the Lunar & Planetary Institute Science Council for USRA, 2003 to 2005, and on the Science Committee of the NASA Advisory Council from 2006 to 2009.
-He currently serves on the Curation and Analysis Planning Team for Extraterrestrial Materials (CAPTEM), and he led the CAPTEM Lunar Science Initiative “New Views of the Moon.”
-Jolliff received a Bachelors degree in Science from Furman University in 1977 and a Ph.
+Jolliff served as a member of the Inner Planets Panel, National Academy of sciences Decadal Survey for Solar System Exploration, 2001-2002, on the Lunar & Planetary Institute Science Council for USRA, 2003 to 2005, on the Science Committee of the NASA Advisory Council from 2006 to 2009, and during various times, on the Curation and Analysis Planning Team for Extraterrestrial Materials (CAPTEM), including leading the initiative "New Views of the Moon."
+Jolliff received a Bachelor of Science degree from Furman University in 1977 and a Ph.
 D. in Geology from the South Dakota School of Mines & Technology in 1987 after serving on active duty in the US Army from 1977 to 1982.